AnthonySlawski/PHYS-310/README.md

 **Methods Used:**

-- Continuation with Python libraries like NumPy for data manipulation and Matplotlib for visualizations.
-- The notebook starts by re-establishing the environment setup from Lab 1, including module imports and random seed initialization to ensure reproducibility.
+- Reproducing Environments: The notebook starts by re-establishing the environment setup from Lab 1, including module imports and random seed initialization to ensure reproducibility.
-- It involves generating a dataset with a predefined relationship and adding randomness to simulate real-world data.
+- Real World Simulations: It involves generating a dataset with a defined relationship and adding randomness to simulate real-world data.

 **Key Findings:**
 - Initial steps include reusing the dataset from Lab 1 but with an intention to apply machine learning techniques.
 - Data is prepared with a specific mathematical relationship and a layer of randomness to mimic actual experimental data.
 - The approach emphasizes understanding the dataset's structure and behavior before applying machine learning models.

-**Conclusion:** Lab Notebook 2 serves as a bridge between classical statistical methods and machine learning, using a consistent dataset to highlight how data analysis can be approached differently.
+**Conclusion:** Lab Notebook 2 bridges classical statistical methods and machine learning, using a consistent dataset to highlight how data analysis can be approached differently.
 By maintaining the same data, it allows for a direct comparison of methodologies and showcases the flexibility and power of machine learning techniques in extracting insights from data.

 ## [Lab Notebook 3 - kNN Algorithm](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%203.ipynb)